-- An external auditor must consult with OHE's audit manager if they identify any evidence of illegal or fraudulent activity during the audit.
-OHE may need to consult with its General Counsel and/or the Office of the Minnesota Attorney General or other authorities to ensure individuals' rights are protected while also not jeopardizing any further investigations. - The institution will authorize the release of the draft Minnesota compliance audit report to OHE's audit manager for review prior to the report becoming final. - The institution shall authorize the external auditor to allow OHE staff access to review and receive copies of the auditor's work papers related to the Minnesota compliance audit. - The institution or the external auditor will send to the OHE audit manager by January 31 (or such other date as agreed upon) final versions of the institution's federal compliance audit, the Minnesota compliance audit, and any management letters or other reports created in the normal course of an audit.
-OHE's audit manager will review the reports, ask questions if applicable, and then formally accept the reports.
+- An external auditor must consult with OHE's Audit Manager if they identify any evidence of illegal or fraudulent activity during the audit.
+OHE may need to consult with its General Counsel and/or the Office of the Minnesota Attorney General or other authorities to ensure individuals' rights are protected while also not jeopardizing any further investigations. - The institution will authorize the release of the draft Minnesota compliance audit report to OHE's Audit Manager for review prior to the report becoming final. - The institution shall authorize the external auditor to allow OHE staff access to review and receive copies of the auditor's work papers related to the Minnesota compliance audit. - The institution or the external auditor will send to the OHE Audit Manager by no later than January 31 (or such other date as agreed upon) final versions of the institution's federal compliance audit, the Minnesota compliance audit, and any management letters or other reports created in the normal course of an audit.
+OHE's Audit Manager will review the reports, ask questions if applicable, and then formally accept the reports.
 Documents and messages may be sent by email if no personally identifiable information is included.

 The rest of this guide does not refer to "external auditors".
-All of the policies, procedures, and requirements in the following pages are applicable to any reviewer performing a Minnesota compliance audit.
+All of the policies, procedures, and requirements in the following pages are applicable to any auditor performing a Minnesota compliance audit.